Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

-~ In this section, we first validate the discrete-time $\mu$-NDAE system developed in Section~\ref{sec:discretenonlinearmodel} and then we evaluate various aspects of the proposed OPP problem~\textbf{P5}.
+In this section, we first validate the discrete-time $\mu$-NDAE system developed in Section~\ref{sec:discretenonlinearmodel} and then we evaluate various aspects of the proposed OPP problem~\textbf{P5}.
 The objective is to obtain an optimal PMU placement for a specified sensor fraction $p$ that yields an observable system under load/renewables uncertainty.
-As such, we attempt to answer the following questions: \begin{itemize}[leftmargin=*] \item \textbf{Q1}: What is an appropriate value for $\mu$ that offers a good compromise between numerical stability and accuracy in simulating system dynamics? \item \textbf{Q2}: How does the choice of discretization method affect the power system simulation, and ultimately, the optimal PMU placements? \item \textbf{Q3}: Are the optimal PMU placements robust against load/renewables uncertainty and measurement noise? \item \textbf{Q4}: Does the framework under which we pose the OPP problem result in modular PMU placements and what is the significance of such modularity? \end{itemize}
+As such, we attempt to answer the following questions: \begin{itemize}[leftmargin=*] \item \textbf{Q1}: What is an appropriate value for $\mu$ that offers a good compromise between numerical stability and accuracy in simulating the power system dynamics? \item \textbf{Q2}: How does the choice of discretization method affect the power system simulation, and ultimately, the OPP.? \item \textbf{Q3}: Are the optimal PMU placements robust against load/renewables uncertainty and measurement noise? \item \textbf{Q4}: Does the framework under which we pose the OPP problem result in modular PMU placements and what is the significance of such modularity? \end{itemize}

 The simulations and optimization problem are performed in MATLAB R2021b running on a Macbook Pro having an Apple M1 Pro chip with a 10-core CPU and 16 GB of RAM.
-The PMU placement program is interfaced on MATLAB through YALMIP~\cite{Lofberg2004} and implemented using a standard brand and bound method (BNB) with Gurobi~\cite{gurobi} as the solver.
+The OPP program is interfaced on MATLAB through YALMIP~\cite{Lofberg2004} and implemented using a standard branch and bound method (BNB) with Gurobi~\cite{gurobi} as the solver.